Our contractors, Norse South East, sweep roads, collect litter and empty bins in the district.

-The council is responsible for cleaning all public highways within the district, as well as its own land and public car parks.
+The council is responsible for cleansing all public highways within the district, as well as its own land and public car parks.

 Litter on roads and pavements